oshodic/oshodic/README.md

 - 👋 Hello, my name is Christa Oshodi!
-- 👀 I’m interested in front end web development.
-My preferred languages and libraries are JavaScript, Python, Bootstrap and Flask.
+- 👀 I am a fullstack software engineer.
+My preferred languages and libraries are JavaScript, React, Python, Bootstrap and Flask.
 - 📫 You can reach me at oshodich@gmail.com

 <!---